- Events: Ingest rate caps and field-level validation for change events.

-Stay below capacity limits
+Stay under capacity limits

-Exceeding your organization's license capacity limits can cause you to hit the defined system limits, which shouldn't occur under normal operating circumstances.
-To prevent your system from reaching system limits, use the following tools and information to ensure that your Observability Platform tenant remains below your license capacity limit at all times:
+Chronosphere enforces license capacity limits for all of your telemetry data.
+Exceeding these limits can put your organization at the risk of dropping data.
+The type of data that’s dropped depends on the limit exceeded.
+Exceeding your organization’s license capacity limits can cause you to hit the defined system limits, which shouldn’t occur under normal operating circumstances.
+To prevent your system from reaching system limits, use the following tools and information to ensure that your Observability Platform tenant remains under your license capacity limit at all times:- Use the License overview to track your telemetry usage against your licensing.

 - Review the cardinality dashboards to identify information you can use to help reduce cardinality.